DaneSirois/npm-redux-interfaces/README.md

 # Redux-Interfaces:
-[A Redux state management architecture/API]:
+-**A Redux state management architecture/API**:

-Interfaces provide a means for both the modification and retrieval of your applications state.
+Interfaces provide a means surrounding both the modification and retrieval of your applications state through an expressive API built on top of Redux.
-Through them the goal is to reduce boilerplate while simultaneously promoting code reuse along with sensible file structuring.
+The aim is to reduce boilerplate, while promote code reuse/libration.

 **Why interfaces?**

 - Write *once*, use **anywhere**.
-Interfaces contain everything they need to exist independently from the rest of your application.
+Interfaces contain everything they need to exist on their own.
 Copy/paste your interface folders for use across repos.
 - Liberate your state.
-Each interface exposes a specialized public API representing the means of interaction pertaining to an individual slice of your applications state.
-This degree of abstraction makes your code more maintainable while simultaneously removing the need for bindings like `mapDispatchToProps()`.
+Each interface exposes an API representing the point of interaction pertaining to specialized slices of your applications state.
+This degree of abstraction makes your code more maintainable while removing the need for bindings like `mapDispatchToProps()`.

 **Note:**
-It's my understanding that this library does **not** currently support server-side rendering.
+It's my understanding that this library does **not** currently support server-side rendering..
 It's something that I'm looking into.

 ## Index:
 1. [Installation:](#installation)